-Stretch the cloth and fasten the snap-in buttons on the top edge of the windshield frame.
+Stretch the cloth and fasten the tent buttons on the top edge of the windshield frame.

-First on the right side, then close the door and fasten the snap-in buttons on the left side.
+First on the right side, then close the door and fasten the tent buttons on the left side.

 High top is installed.
 You can now use it to escape the sun in hot day.